CoPE is core part of the curriculum at outstanding school

 Alison McCulloch, Assistant Principal, teaches CoPE in collaboration with a colleague.
 “Where students may have failed in a second GCSE language, they are succeeding in CoPE,” says Alison.

-“The personalised learning element of the course is very important to students and as a result many of them love CoPE.
+“The personalised learning element of the course is very important to students.
 In all the years we have been delivering this qualification, I have never had a student who did not want to come to their CoPE class.
 The choice they have about their learning engages and motivates them.
 CoPE isn’t just for those struggling with a second language, we have also had highly academic students undertaking the qualification.
 All our students have greatly benefited from it and have found it challenging and rewarding.”

 Developing and accrediting skills